Glaucoma Treatment in Fort Collins

 • Nausea

-If you experience any of these symptoms, seek prompt diagnosis and treatment by contacting Foothills Vision and Eye Care in Fort Collins or visiting your nearest emergency room.
+If you experience any of these symptoms, seek prompt diagnosis and treatment by contacting Foothills Vision and Eye Care in The Landings or visiting your nearest emergency room.

 Who's at Risk for Glaucoma?